-IF THEN USING AFFIDAVIT BALLOT COMPLETE INSTRUCTIONS ON Pages 64-65.
-USING A COURT ORDER COMPLETE INSTRUCTIONS ON Page 66.
+IF THEN USING AFFIDAVIT BALLOT COMPLETE INSTRUCTIONS ON Pages 65-67.
+USING A COURT ORDER COMPLETE INSTRUCTIONS ON Page 68.
 1. YOU CANNOT Confirm the spelling of the name.
 FIND NAME IN E-POLL BOOK Check that the first and last names have not been reversed.
-Go to Advanced Search on E-Poll Book.
+If the voter's name does not appear, tap on gray X in each name box to delete name.
+Enter voter's address in the space below the name - a drop down of possible addresses will appear.
+If the voter still does not appear, clear the address boxes by tapping on the gray X in each box.
+Tap on Advanced Search on E-Poll Book.
 Press Reset button.
 Go to DOB and ask for the voter's date of birth.
 Fill in the 2 digit month, 2 digit date and 4 digit year.
 All voters with that date of birth will appear alphabetically.
 If the voter is listed, and all information is correct, you can continue with the check-in process.
-Note: Voter's name may have been misspelled in the E-Poll Book.
-Use the Voter Information Correction Form in the back of the ED Forms Booklet and fill in the correct information.
 If you still cannot locate the voter's name, offer them an Affidavit Ballot if they insist on voting, or offer a Court Order Certificate.
-Note: In a Primary, ask the voter if they are registered in one of the parties conducting a Primary Election.
-If their party is not holding an election, their name will be on the list as No Contest.
-If the voter insists on voting, issue an Affidavit Ballot.
-2. E-POLL BOOK Inform voter that he/she must vote an Affidavit Ballot.
-SHOWS NO OR WRONG On the E-Poll Book, check the affidavit box.
-SIGNATURE Complete the Affidavit Log in the grey transport bag.
-If the voter refuses to vote the Affidavit Ballot, offer the voter a Court Order Certificate. • Note: A wrong signature is one that is not the same name.
-If a signature is for the same name but does not match, that becomes a challenge and they are offered the Challenge Oath.
+If the voter agrees to vote by affidavit, tap the "Add Affidavit" option to begin adding the affidavit voter into the E-Poll Book.
+Enter the voter's last name, first name and date of birth - then ask the voter what party they claim to be enrolled in. • Tap on the "Next" option to go to step 2. • Enter the voter's house number and street name.
+While you enter the street name, a list of possible address matches will appear.
+Select the correct address and it will autofill the city, state and zip fields. • Tap on the "Next" option to go to step 3.